-A receiver array comprised of 34 receivers is proposed for deployment within the Empire Wind Project Area (Figure 3-10).
+A receiver array comprised of 48 receivers is proposed for deployment within the Empire Wind Project Area (Figure 3-10).
 Vemco VR2AR-X acoustic release omnidirectional receivers will provide maximum coverage for robust and rigorous reporting.
 The VR2AR-X receivers can detect a tagged individual from a radius of 700 to 1,100 m from the receiver location depending on sea conditions, ambient noise, and transmitter strength.
 Previous ocean arrays maintained by the research team suggest an average detection radius of 1 km.
 Each receiver will therefore continuously monitor an area of approximately 2 to 3 km2 over the course of the proposed study.
-Each receiver will be equipped with a mooring recovery system that will utilize the receiver's acoustic release mechanism to deploy a retrieval line once the receiver is recalled to allow for recovery of the mooring used to anchor the receiver in place.
+Each receiver will be equipped with a mooring recovery system that will utilize the receiver's acoustic release mechanism to deploy a retrieval line once the receiver is recalled to allow for recovery of the mooring used to anchor the receiver in place (Figure 3-11).
 The receivers will be deployed year-round and receivers will be retrieved for data download twice per year.
+Deployed acoustic receivers are in four main groups with 23 receivers monitoring offshore, 10 receivers along EW 1 export cable route (six within New York state waters and four within federal waters), Five receivers along the EW 2 export cable route and 10 receivers which will bracket the EW 2 export cable landing within New York state waters (Figure 3-10).